A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Selection of (unoriented) Prior Boxes

-Table \ref{tab:cluster} lists the mIOU value for hand-picked default boxes and automatically selected boxes generated through clustering for the Quality Control and Inspection dataset.
-Specific to the hand-picked cases, the default boxes are predefined similarly to SSD.
-Therefore, it is suggested that 4 clusters selected outperforms 10 hand-picked default boxes, demonstrating that high-quality and better-parameterized default boxes are proposed here.
-As could be expected, the more clusters, the better performance will be (the trend can be observed to continue for \# def. boxes $\geq 7$), although the number of clusters should not be high to keep the running time reasonable. \\
+Table~\ref{tab:cluster} shows averages of the IOU metric (see Section~\ref{sec:metrics}) for hand-picked prior boxes and automatically selected boxes by clustering, for both detection tasks, inspection and quality control, and a different number of prior boxes (for the hand-picked cases, we predefine the boxes similarly to SSD).
+We can see that 4 clusters automatically selected yield better performance than 10 hand-picked prior boxes.
+This means that it is possible to propose automatically higher-quality and better parameterized prior boxes.
+As could be expected, the more clusters, the better is the performance (the trend can be observed to continue for 7 or more prior boxes), although the number of clusters should not be high to keep reasonable the running time.